 RTP, the Real-Time Transport Protocol, is an important feature when it comes to redundancy.
 By using RTP’s ability to stamp each packet, the receiver can take two identical RTP streams – say from two separate ISPs and fill in missing packets on one stream from the packets of the other stream.
 This is a very powerful way of ensuring reliability over the internet so Marc makes the point that using SRT doesn’t stop you using RTP.

-Simen Frostad then takes to the stage to explain why Bridge Technologies has added SRT support and how the SRT Hub will be very important step forward.
+Simen Frostad then takes to the stage to explain why Bridge Technologies has added SRT support and how the SRT Hub will be a very important step forward.
 Then it’s Leonardo Chaves’ turn who explains how broadcaster Globo is using SRT to transform its video workflows and reduce OPEX costs to one third satellite costs.

 Steve Russell from Red Bee talks about how they use SRT to create new, or lower cost, circuits and services to their customers.
 They’re able to use the internet not only for contribution from events but also to safely get video in and out of the cloud.

-With these use-cases in mind, the panel opens up to thirty minutes of wide ranging technical and non-technical questions.
+With these use-cases in mind, the panel opens up to thirty minutes of wide-ranging technical and non-technical questions.

 Real-life use cases on this innovative Open Source technology from the SRT Alliance recorded at IBC 2018.

 SRT, Secure Reliable Transport, is an open source video transport protocol and technology stack that optimises streaming performance across unpredictable networks with secure streams and easy firewall traversal, bringing the best quality live video over the worst networks.

 The SRT Open Source project, driven by the SRT Alliance, is a collaborative community of industry leaders and developers striving to achieve lower latency internet video transport by continuously improving open-source SRT.